Suspicious Activity Reports: It’s Why We Do What We Do

 • Computer hacking

-• Unlicensed money services operations
+• Unlicensed money services business operations

 • Transactions made by those posing a higher risk, such as known connections to criminal organizations